General

 Alleged Pickleball Canada Code of Conduct violations will be investigated through the Pickleball Canada Complaints and Disciplinary Policy.

-Note: The above policies and reviews will be administered by the Pickleball Canada’s Executive Director
+Note: The above policies and reviews will be administered by Pickleball Canada’s Executive Director

-Note: Code of conduct investigative results involving credentialed Referees will be passed to the National Leader of Officiating on conclusion of the investigation and notification of the investigated Referee.
+Note: Code of Conduct investigative results involving credentialed Referees will be passed to the Manager of Officiating (MOO) on conclusion of the investigation and notification of the investigated Referee.

-Note: The NLO may decide to review the case with the OAC who could recommend further sanctions… as Officials are held to a higher standard than ordinary members.
+Note: The MOO may decide to review the case with the Officiating Workgroup, who could recommend further sanctions… as Officials are held to a higher standard than ordinary members.

 Compliance Standards- Concerns/Issues

-- All complaints regarding a Credentialed Referee’s performance will be passed to the NLO who will review the complaint for validity and degree of concern.
+- All complaints regarding a Credentialed Referee’s performance will be passed to the MOO who will review the complaint for validity and degree of concern.

-- If the NLO determines that there is a lack of information or foundation for a complaint, the NLO will address this with the complainant.
+- If the MOO determines that there is a lack of information or foundation for a complaint, the MOO will address this with the complainant.

-- If the complaint is determined to be valid, the NLO will name an investigative team of two Officiating Advisory Council Members, a Lead, and a member.
+- If the complaint is determined to be valid, the MOO will name an investigative team of two, a Lead, and a member.

 - They will contact the complainant and the Referee in question to determine the facts.